Grading system The letter grades and the quality points for each term hour are as follows:

 On the basis of the federal regulations governing the return of federal student aid (Title IV) funds for withdrawn students, the rebate and refund of tuition are subject to the following policy.

-- For purposes of determining the refund of federal student aid funds, any student who withdraws from the School of Music for any reason during the first 60 percent of the term will be subject to a pro rata schedule that will be used to determine the amount of Title IV funds a student has earned at the time of withdrawal.
+- For purposes of determining the refund of Title IV funds, any student who withdraws from the School of Music for any reason during the first 60 percent of the term will be subject to a pro rata schedule that will be used to determine the amount of Title IV funds a student has earned at the time of withdrawal.
 A student who withdraws after the 60 percent point has earned 100 percent of the Title IV funds.
-In 2018–2019, the last days for refunding federal student aid funds will be November 3, 2018, in the fall term and March 30, 2019, in the spring term.
+In 2020–2021, the last days for refunding Title IV funds will be November 6, 2020, in the fall term and a to-be-determined date in the 2021 spring term, when the School’s spring calendar is finalized.*

 - For purposes of determining the refund of institutional aid funds and for students who have not received financial aid:

-- 100 percent of tuition will be rebated for withdrawals that occur on or before the end of the first 10 percent of the term (September 16, 2018, in the fall term and January 23, 2019, in the spring term).
+- 100 percent of tuition will be rebated for withdrawals that occur on or before the end of the first 10 percent of the term: September 17, 2020, in the fall term and a to-be-determined date in the 2021 spring term, when the School’s spring calendar is finalized.*

-- A rebate of one-half (50 percent) of tuition will be granted for withdrawals that occur after the first 10 percent but on or before the last day of the first quarter of the term (September 30, 2018, in the fall term and February 7, 2019, in the spring term).
+- A rebate of one-half (50 percent) of tuition will be granted for withdrawals that occur after the first 10 percent but on or before the last day of the first quarter of the term: October 2, 2020, in the fall term and a to-be-determined date in the 2021 spring term, when the School’s spring calendar is finalized.*

-- A rebate of one-quarter (25 percent) of tuition will be granted for withdrawals that occur after the first quarter of a term but on or before the day of midterm (October 25, 2018, in the fall term and March 5, 2019, in the spring term).
+- A rebate of one-quarter (25 percent) of tuition will be granted for withdrawals that occur after the first quarter of a term but on or before the day of midterm: October 27, 2020, in the fall term and a to-be-determined date in the 2021 spring term, when the School’s spring calendar is finalized.*

 - Students who withdraw for any reason after midterm will not receive a rebate of any portion of tuition.